deviceTRUST/Configurations/Multi-Hop/2-UnmanagedHops/README.md

 ### Configuration 1 - Build Context based on Properties & Run Actions ([dtpol configuration file](./dT_C_MH_2-UnmanagedHops_1_Target.dtpol))

-This configuration is applied only to the deviceTRUST Agent.
+This configuration is applied only to the deviceTRUST Agent n the target.
 It is utilized to evaluate properties from the very first remote client that is found along the chain.
 You can either evaluate properties by creating a context or by adding the in the "Setting\Properties" configuration menu.
 The configuration in this repository uses the first method.

 This Configuration